 Temperature fluctuations are wine’s greatest nemesis.
 At the correct temp, you can leave your wine to slumber for ages until you’re ready to drink it.
 But if left for extended periods of time in too hot or too cold a room, or worse, left at the mercy of constantly fluctuating temperatures, you’ll be left sipping a glass of disappointment rather than delicious Cabernet (or whatever your wine of choice).

-When the mercury creeps up, it can cause anarchy in your carefully curated collection, leading your wine to become “cooked.”
+When the temperature creeps up, it can cause anarchy in your carefully curated collection, leading your wine to become “cooked.”
 Warmer storage temperatures will also speed up the aging process in a pretty dramatic way.
 So chill out and keep things on the cooler side.
 At the ideal cool but not too cold temperature, your wine will become more complex, if you choose to age it.
 Better still, it’ll not go off, if you’re hanging on to it for a later date.

 2. Save the sun for picnics.